Your Cart is Empty

 - 'false' self

-Why is therapy effective?
+Why is talking therapy with an attuned person effective?

 Establishing a collaborative, positive working relationship is an essential aspect of successful psychotherapy treatment.
-According to research (Norcross, 2010, Wampold 2001), the most important ingredients that contribute to a successful therapy outcome are: the client's motivation and psychological-mindedness and the relationship between the therapist and the client.
+According to research (Norcross, 2010, Wampold 2001), the most important ingredients that contribute to a successful therapy outcome are the client's motivation and psychological-mindedness, and the relationship between the therapist and the client.

 I also subscribe to an explanation coming from the field of interpersonal neuroscience: the brain is plastic and genetically programmed to develop through interaction with other brains.
 This happens most dramatically in the first years of life, but this process continues across a lifetime.
 When we engage with another human being in dialogue, certain very physical processes are set in motion which help us regulate our emotions and shut down our stress response.
-Therapy stimulates the formation of new neural networks, the integration of split-off aspects of self and the unlearning of unhelpful coping strategies.
+Therapy stimulates the formation of new neural networks, the integration of split-off aspects of self, and the unlearning of unhelpful coping strategies.

-Stories are a central focus of my work: how we story our lives, how we think about our values, how we share ourselves with others and how we shape our futures.
+Stories are a central focus of my work: how we story our lives, how we think about our values, how we share ourselves with others, and how we shape our futures.